 The Difference Between Animal Welfare and Animal Rights

-The American Veterinary Medical Association (AVMA) has taken a formal position defining the difference between the two positions, Animal Rights (AR), and Animal Welfare.
-In fact, their detailed Policy on Animal Welfare and Animal Rights, states that they cannot endorse the views of AR Groups.
+To begin with, the American Veterinary Medical Association (AVMA) has taken a formal position defining the difference between the two positions, Animal Rights (AR), and Animal Welfare.
+In fact, they have a detailed Policy on Animal Welfare and Animal Rights.
+Therefore, it states that they cannot endorse the views of AR Groups.
 Here’s a quote from their policy:

-“Animal rights is a philosophical view and personal value characterized by statements by various animal rights groups.
+“Animal rights are a philosophical view and personal value characterized by statements by various animal rights groups.
 Animal welfare and animal rights are not synonymous terms.
-The AVMA wholeheartedly endorses and adopts promotion of animal welfare as official policy; however, the AVMA cannot endorse the philosophical views and personal values of animal rights advocates when they are incompatible with the responsible use of animals for human purposes, such as food, fiber, and research conducted for the benefit of both humans and animals.”
+The AVMA wholeheartedly endorses and adopts the promotion of animal safety and care as official policy; however, the AVMA cannot endorse the philosophical views and personal values of animal rights advocate when they are incompatible with the responsible use of animals for human purposes, such as food, fiber, and research conducted for the benefit of both humans and animals.”

-There is no better way to express the comparisons between the two philosophies than to understand the Animal Welfare Council when they state the following:
+There is no better way to express the comparisons between the two philosophies than to understand the Animal Welfare Council.
+They state the following:

-Animal Welfare, defined by the American Veterinary Medical Association, is, in fact, a human responsibility that encompasses all aspects of animal well-being.
-This includes proper housing, management, disease prevention and treatment, responsible care, humane handling, and, when necessary, humane euthanasia.
+Animal Welfare, is defined by the American Veterinary Medical Association.
+It is, in fact, a human responsibility that encompasses all aspects of animal well-being.
+This includes proper housing, management, disease prevention, and treatment.
+In addition, responsible care, humane handling, and, when necessary, humane euthanasia.

-- Animal welfare proponents seek to improve the treatment and well-being of animals most of all.
+- Animal safety and care proponents seek to improve the treatment and well-being of animals most of all.

-- Animal Welfare proponents support self-regulation of not only animal sports, but also, rodeo, polo, three-day eventing, FFA competitions, horse racing, field trials and endurance riding.
+- Proponents support the self-regulation of not only animal sports.
+But also, rodeo, polo, three-day eventing, FFA competitions, horse racing, field trials, and endurance riding.

-- In Addition, animal welfare groups utilize scientific evidence to base animal care and handling guidelines.
+- In Addition, animal protection groups utilize scientific evidence to base animal care and handling guidelines.

-Due to animal rights philosophical view that animals have rights similar or the same as humans, they believe that humans do not have the right to use animals at all.
+Animal rights advocates believe that animals have rights similar to or the same as humans.
+Human beings get their rights from the constitution and the bill of rights.
+Unbelievably, AR’s think that humans do not have the right to use animals at all.
 AR proponents wish to ban all use of animals by humans, including pets.

-- Animal rights proponents believe that violence, misinformation, and publicity stunts are valid uses of funding.
-Funds donated to their tax-exempt organizations under the guise of helping animals.
+- In addition, animal rights proponents believe that violence, misinformation, and publicity stunts are valid uses of funding.
+Funds are donated to their tax-exempt organizations under the guise of helping animals.

-- The three most well-known animal rights organizations are PETA, HSUS, and the ASPCA.
+- Not surprisingly, the three most well-known animal rights organizations are PETA, HSUS, and the ASPCA.
 These are not the end.
 In the book, Animalscam, Appendix 2 lists many more of these groups across the United States.